mlarocca/mlarocca.github.com/_posts/2014-01-18-join_promise.markdown

 So, this is where promises and deferred comes into play.

-If you know how promises and deferred work in JavaScript, or if you have read the posts linked above, you should know what we need here: while step 1->A and 2->B can be performed using callbacks, step A+B -> C needs a new way: the _when_ method, which is specifically designed to synch parallel tasks!
+If you know how promises and deferred work in JavaScript, or if you have read the posts linked above, you should know what we need here: while step _1 -> A1_ and _2 -> A2_ can be performed using callbacks, step _(A1 & A2) -> C_ needs a new way: the **_when_** method, which is specifically designed to synch parallel tasks!

 In jQuery, _$.when()_ creates a new promise which will be resolved if both promises inside are resolved, or rejected if one of the promises fails.
 You can pass any number of arguments to _when_, and it takes even non-promise ones: they will be treated as a resolved promise.